Greg Overstreet

 Greg Overstreet is an American politician who is a member of the Montana House of Representatives for the 88th district.

 Early life

 Overstreet is an enrolled member of the Muscogee nation; his great grandfather Rev. Noah Gregory was an early 20th century member of the Creek Legislature.
 Overstreet earned a Bachelor of Arts in Russian and Eastern European regional studies from the University of Washington in 1989, and a Juris Doctor degree from the Seattle University School of Law in 1993.

-He worked as a attorney for 30 years.
+He worked as an attorney for 30 years.
 He wrote laws for a former Republican Attorney General.
 He announces high school football at Stevensville High School.
 He is the Stevensville town attorney.

 Personal life

 Overstreet is married to Anne Gurney and has two children.